ilchen/cryptopals/README.md

 Error polynomial: 1cbea88092831224a04654f1a2780000.
 Attempt 23507
 ```
 I iterate over these vectors in the inner loop waiting for the lucky kernel vector that will
-zero out not just the first 16 but the first 32 bits.
+zero out not just the first 16 but the first 32 bits of the error polynomial.
 After 1 hour and 30 minutes of waiting on my MacBook Pro, I get the reward:
 ```
 Error polynomial: c3579192582b50d19bbb377900000000.
 Attempt 23529
 Trying an existential forgery: plainplainplainp�NH��mP^�8��.� �ainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplai
 ```
 The garbled second block of ciphertext is quite visible in the above output.
-And I got this outcome with about the expected amount
+And I got this outcome with a bit less than the expected amount
 of tries &mdash; 65536.

 The relevant code [is here](https://github.com/ilchen/cryptopals/blob/master/src/test/java/com/cryptopals/Set8Tests.java#L553-L584).